10 Steps to Mitigate Natural Disaster Damage

 10. After: Investigate financial resources.
 Your property might qualify for any number of federal, state, and local funding programs, including grants, loans, and historic tax credits.
 Your SHPO can help direct you to the programs that best fit your property and its repair needs.

-For more resources on preparing for a Natural Disaster visit the Disaster Relief page on Preservation Leadership Forum.
+For more resources on preparing for a Natural Disaster visit our Disaster Recovery page.

 A version of this story was published on 4/5/2016.
 It has been updated.